by Rose Maramba

 If PP agrees, it will be an “anti-corruption pact” between the two parties, says Ciudadanos.

 And the Virgin must have listened to Villacis´ prayers.
 Not because PSOE has finally said it will facilitate Rajoy’s investiture by abstaining from negative vote but because Rajoy himself, being the leader of PP, has just said he’s signing the pact.
 The signing will greatly help pave the way to the investiture since the two parties sum up a total of 169 votes in a Parliament of 350 deputies, just 7 votes shy of absolute majority.
 That will help drive away the ugly threat of a third election.
-(Not that there’s no one who thinks a third isn’t a valid option.)

 Who knows, after 300 days of interim government, Spain will finally have a president, and therefore a central government, who is duly elected by the parliamentarians.
 If the PP-Ciudadanos coalition manages to attract 7 more votes from other parties, the negative votes of PSOE’s 85 deputies and the leftist Podemos’ 71 will not be able to stop the investiture.